 Working in a Culturally Rich but Divided Country

-Nigeria is Africa's largest economy, with GDP growth of 6.3 percent in 2014.
+Nigeria is Africa's largest economy.
 It boasts lush rain forests and sweeping savannas, a rich cultural heritage, and vibrant music and art.

 Nigeria is also a country of extremes.
 For example, rebel groups and terrorist organizations make life dangerous in some regions.
 In others, however, the friendliness, warmth and hospitality of the Nigerian people shines out.